 Using a table like the one below, find THREE sources to support the following thesis statement:

-- There has been many different ways for which COVID-19 pandemic impacted the society some of those includes economy, mental health and the necessity of adaptation.
+- There have been many different ways for which pollution has impacted society, some of those include health and the environment.

 |Search Term||Name of Article||Name of Journal/Website||Section of Essay I Think It Will Support|